omeryildiz08/omeryildiz08/README.md

 ### A passionate full-stack developer

-- 🔭 I’m currently contributing to TechCafe, a platform for cafés and restaurants that brings together payments, loyalty, operations, and robotic automation in one system.**
+- 🔭 I’m currently contributing to TechCafe, a platform for cafés and restaurants that brings together payments, loyalty, operations, and robotic automation in one system.

-- 🌱 I'm currently learning **Event Driven Architecture , NextJS **
+- 🌱 I'm currently learning:Event Driven Architecture , NextJS

 - 📫 How to reach me **omer.yildizz08@hotmail.com**